lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 - Facilitate peer collaboration and social learning through AI‑supported workflows.
 - Explore AI tutors, including real‑time camera- and screen‑aware AI agents.

-## 6.1 Provide Office Hours and Timely Responses to Inquiries
+## 6.1 The Course Personalized Assistant as the Core Support Hub

 ### Purpose
+Place the **Course PA** at the center of support:
+A consistent, persistent tutor accessible 24/7, deeply grounded in course files, policies, learning outcomes, assignments, and weekly materials.

+### What the PA Can Do (Student-Facing)
+- Provide multiple level explanations
+- Clarify assignments and expectations (without completing graded work)
+- Offer study plans, study strategies, revision pathways
+- Produce summaries, flashcards, diagrams, examples
+- Suggest peer collaboration strategies
+- Provide responsible-AI reminders
+- Offer nudges, pacing suggestions, and self-assessment tools

+### What the PA Should Not Do
+- Provide answers or solutions to graded work
+- Misrepresent institutional or syllabus policies
+- Override instructor judgment
+- Replace office hours or interpersonal communication

+### Updates to the PA
+Where necessary, update your existing PA by adding:
+- New core responsibilities for student support
+- New behaviors and capabilities for study guidance, early alerts, and collaboration
+- Tightened safety & boundary rules for academic integrity
+- New conversation starters
+- Uploading all course materials created since Module 1

+> **Note:** Test if your PA refuses to complete graded work by prompting it to do so.
+If it does not, then you should revise the *core role* or the *safety & boundary* section within the instructions.

+## 6.2 Extend Office Hours and Provide Timely Responses

+### Purpose
-Extend the instructor’s presence beyond scheduled hours by using AI to generate consistent, accurate responses to common student questions and create AI tutors (personalized assistants).
+Extend the instructor’s presence beyond scheduled hours by using AI to generate consistent, accurate responses to common student questions.
+Although multiple tools (e.g., ChatGPT, Claude, Gemini, NotebookLM, Perplexity) can generate FAQs or office-hour support, the PA becomes the official student-facing channel.

-### Tool 1: General-Purpose LLMs (e.g. ChatGPT, Copilot, Gemini, Grok, etc.)
+### Alternative Tool 1: General-Purpose LLMs (e.g. ChatGPT, Copilot, Gemini, Grok, etc.)
-Upload your course material and prompt the LLMs to generate an FAQ.
+Upload your course material and prompt the LLM to generate an FAQ.

 ### Prompt-Template - Instructional
 ```